jduong179/laughDetector/README.md

 jokeSelector(rngNum, JokeBank)
 The jokeSelector function will take in the outputs from our humidifier sensor, and select a joke based on our JokeBank.
 Randomly picks a joke from our jokebank text file separated by new line
 - Parameter:
-ngNum: integer
+rngNum: integer
-- JokeBank: array of strings
+JokeBank: array of strings
-Returns: joke for user as a String (will be outputted as text to voice through speakers)
+- Returns: joke for user as a String (will be outputted as text to voice through speakers)

 readJokeBank()
 This function reads JokeBank.txt file and puts all the jokes into an array which are separated by a new line.